bevry-archive/documentation/Premium-Support.md

 - StackOverflow for programming related questions seeking answers.
 You must use the tag for the product you are wanting support for.
 Support products are DocPad (tag `docpad`) and History.js (tag `history.js`).
 - Email via support@bevry.me

-Premium support can be purchased by emailing support@bevry.me.
-Current price is $50AUD per month per person (inc. tax).
+Premium support can be purchased by emailing support@bevry.me